-We lease space in numerous facilities in Israel, aggregating approximately 550,000 square feet, pursuant to leases expiring on various dates between December 1999 and December 2008, and have various options to extend the terms of such leases.
-Approximately 69,000 square feet of such facilities are owned by related companies which lease such facilities to us.
-In Israel, we currently pay total yearly rental fees of approximately \$9.5 million which are linked, in most cases, to the U.S. dollar.
+We lease space in various facilities in Israel, aggregating approximately 650,000 square feet, pursuant to leases expiring on various dates between December 1999 and December 2008, and have various options to extend the terms of such leases.
+In Israel, we currently pay total yearly rental fees of approximately \$12.4 million which are linked, in most cases, to the U.S. dollar.
+Included in these facilities are the following:

-In June 1998, our Israeli subsidiary entered into a ten-year lease for 297,000 square feet in Ra'anana, Israel.
+- Our Israeli subsidiary rents approximately 297,000 square feet in Ra'anana, Israel under a ten-year lease (commencing June 1998).
 In June 1998, the Israeli subsidiary relocated its main offices and most of its operations to this location.
-The annual rent for the Ra'anana facility is approximately \$5.4 million.
+The annual rent for the Ra'anana facility is approximately \$5.6 million.
 Subject to the modification of certain tax rules, the Israeli subsidiary will also have the option to extend the lease term for an additional eight years.
-In addition, the Israeli subsidiary holds, subject to certain terms and conditions, an option to acquire certain parts of the Ra'anana facility.
-In November 1998, the Israeli subsidiary rented an additional 18,950 square feet in Ra'anana.
+In addition, the Israeli subsidiary holds, subject to certain terms and conditions, an option to acquire certain parts of the Ra'anana facility. - In addition, our Israeli subsidiary rents facilities in Ramat-Gan and Jerusalem.
+The annual rent for these facilities is approximately \$2.9 million and \$1.1 million, respectively. - Approximately 69,000 square feet of the facilities in Ramat-Gan are owned by related companies which lease these facilities to us.